Yaya-Cout/Nwagyu/src/reference/tutorial/5-fruits.md

 In the NumWorks C API, there is no function such as `randint`.
-Instead, you have `eadk_random()` which returns 32 bits of random data, which can be stored as a float (to get a random floating-point number) or a an `int`/`uint` to get an (signed or not) integer.
+Instead, you have `eadk_random()` which returns 32 bits of random data, which can be stored as a float (to get a random floating-point number) or an `int`/`uint` to get a (signed or not) integer.

-Once you have an integer, you can use a [modulo](https://en.wikipedia.org/wiki/Modulo) (the rest of an euclidean division, or if you prefer, congruences) to cap its value.
+Once you have an integer, you can use a [modulo](https://en.wikipedia.org/wiki/Modulo) (the rest of a Euclidean division, or if you prefer, congruences) to cap its value.

 The Python code will translate this way in C: